Asia-Pacific Economic History Review

-The Australian Economic History Review: An Asia-Pacific Journal of Economic, Business, & Social History is a peer-reviewed academic journal with social-scientific analyses, principally of Pacific-Asian economic history.
-It is published three times a year by Wiley-Blackwell on behalf of the Economic History Society of Australia and New Zealand.
-It was established in 1961 and is edited by Stephen Morgan, John Singleton, Martin Shanahan, and Lionel Frost.
+The Asia-Pacific Economic History Review is a peer-reviewed academic journal with social-scientific analyses, principally of Pacific-Asian economic history.
+From its founding in 1961 until 2023, it had the name Australian Economic History Review.

+The journal is published three times a year by Wiley-Blackwell on behalf of the Economic History Society of Australia and New Zealand.
+Its editor-in-chief is Kris Inwood.

 Indexing and abstracting

 The journal is indexed and abstracted in ProQuest, CSA Environmental Sciences & Pollution Management Database, Historical Abstracts, International Bibliography of the Social Sciences, Journal of Economic Literature/EconLit, Public Affairs Information Service, RePEc, Scopus, Social Sciences Citation Index, and Worldwide Political Sciences Abstracts.
 According to the Journal Citation Reports, the journal has a 2012 impact factor of 0.355, ranking it 18th out of 33 journals in the category "History of Social Sciences" and 260th out of 332 in the category "Economics".